-If you're looking to make the jump from the camera on your smartphone to a dedicated camera, getting a compact or point-and-shoot is a logical step.
-Compact cameras are typically small and lightweight, often pocketable, but without the complexity of an interchangeable lens, so you can focus on the pointing and shooting.
-Despite their small size, they still offer superior image quality to most smartphone cameras, as well as features like optical zoom and image stabilization, making them a great choice for travel photography or vlogging.
+Getting a compact camera (also known as a point-and-shoot) is a logical step if you want to jump from your smartphone to a dedicated camera.
+Compact cameras are typically small and lightweight, often pocketable, but without the complexity of an interchangeable lens, so you can focus on pointing and shooting.
+Despite their small sizes, many compact cameras still offer excellent image quality and features that you can't really get on a smartphone camera, like long zoom lenses and optical image stabilization, making them a great choice for travel or street photography.

-Our recommendations above are what we think are currently the best compact cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best small digital cameras for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).